Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 “If someone adds an event to my calendar that I didn’t create, color it tangerine and add a note in the description.”

-Native calendar trigger → if branch on event.is_externalupdate_event with color and description.
+Native calendar trigger → if branch on event.is_externalupdate_event.

 Auto-reply to customer questions with the right link